-Of course HDHPs have higher deductibles and copays, but not always by much.
-I assume $950, or 50% of the difference in premiums, covers out-of-pocket costs due to higher cost share.
-My assumptions also consider no employer health savings account (HSA) contributions, which average $1,000 per year according to Kaiser.
+Of course, HDHPs have higher deductibles and copays, but for most people most of the time, not by much.
+Assume $950, or 50% of the difference in premiums, covers out-of-pocket costs due to higher cost-share.
+This also ignores the employer health savings account (HSA) contributions, which average $1,000 per year according to Kaiser.

-- Even with higher cost sharing, the bronze plans show total savings of 2%, or $600, assuming a family hits their out-of-pocket maximum, something only 5% of those with single coverage due in a typical plan.
+- Even with higher cost-sharing, the bronze plans show total savings of 2%, or $600, assuming a family hits their out-of-pocket maximum, something only 5% of those with single coverage due in a typical plan.

 Those who tout the need for near first-dollar coverage, or rich plans, often say HDHPs lead to avoided care.
 A previous post discussed the pros and cons of higher deductibles.
 Skeptics forget that premium dollars are fixed and are gone once paid.
 Like diamonds, premiums are forever.
 Premium differences and HSA contributions tilt the game toward HDHPs.
 Token high achieving institutions like Harvard have set up HDHPs to be the clear winners for over 90% of employees.